 NOW honestly I'm not the best at depicting Power-Scaling here but I'm a professional in sensing bullshit.
 The Power-Scaling in Dragon Ball Super is GOD AWFUL and yes it arguably has needed some work ever since.

-But DBS as a WHOLE is a totally new level of Incoherent as they completely throw scaling into A giant Turdstorm creating one of the WORST power scaling I've seen from the entirety of this franchise And amplifying it Over 9000 with Absurd logic in all direction that kills any believable sense or value to its moments.
+But Dbs as a is a totally new level of INCOHERENT! as they completely throw scaling into A giant Turdstorm creating one of the WORST power scaling I've seen from the entirety of this franchise And amplifying it Over 9000 with Absurd logic in all direction that kills any believable sense or value to its moments.

 There are many examples and culprits of this throughout